-Gorgeous Manchester festival Green Island Festival returns this year, and has announced 2025 dates and wave one of the line-up.
-2025 marks Green Island Festival’s fifth anniversary, born with the mission of creating a space to platform and celebrate the flourishing scene of musicians and DJs in the North, as well as championing sounds of the global majority with artists from as far and wide as Brazil and Senegal taking to their stages.
+Gorgeous Manchester festival Green Island Festival returns this year, and has announced a packed line-up.
+2025 marks Green Island Festival’s fifth anniversary, born with the mission of creating a space to platform and celebrate the flourishing scene of musicians and DJs in the North, as well as championing sounds of the global majority with artists from as far and wide as Brazil and Senegal having performed in the past.

 The three-part series of day festivals will return on June 7th to celebrate its fifth anniversary, with the second chapter on August 2nd, and final date on September 6th 2025.
 Beginning as a 150-person capacity event in 2021 with just two stages, the past four years have seen Green Island evolve to become a staple event in Manchester’s grassroots music scene, cherished for its commitment to celebrating multiculturalism, individualism and music in all its diversity of sounds and forms, with unrivalled up-close performances, and a charming and welcoming atmosphere.